-Jay Famiglietti is a hydrologist, a professor and the Executive Director of the Global Institute for Water Security at the University of Saskatchewan, where he holds the Canada 150 Research Chair in Hydrology and Remote Sensing.
-Before moving to Saskatchewan, he served as the Senior Water Scientist at the NASA Jet Propulsion Laboratory at the California Institute of Technology.
+Jay Famiglietti is a hydrologist and Global Futures Professor with the School of Sustainability at Arizona State University, and Professor Emeritus with the Global Institute for Water Security at the University of Saskatchewan.
+Jay previously served as the Senior Water Scientist at the NASA Jet Propulsion Laboratory at the California Institute of Technology.

 Mark Ferguson is a science communications professional specializing in water and climate research with long-term societal and environmental impact.
 He is the Director of Communications with the Global Institute for Water Security at the University of Saskatchewan. and holds degrees in journalism and arts with specialized training in science communication.
 He has worked previously at the Canadian Light Source, Aga Khan Foundation (Tajikistan), and as a journalist with newspapers, magazines, and radio stations across Canada, and is an award-winning photographer.

 Erin Stephens is an audio and content producer based in Charleston, South Carolina.
 She enjoys telling stories about sustainability and how climate change is affecting diverse communities.
 Before pursuing journalism full time, Erin developed integrated communications campaigns and organized events for the Office of Sustainability at Wake Forest University.
 Since then she has coordinated the WAW International Film Prize and Film Festival.
 She currently works as a Producer managing all guest outreach and pre-production for the WAW Podcast.
 Erin is a recipient of the annual Bynum G. Shaw Prize in Journalism from Wake Forest University.